Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 You can prevent water from pooling in those areas by eliminating the slack in the canopy.

-If you place a hula hoop or a bent pool noodle between the frame and the canopy fabric at each corner of your portable canopy, it will take up any slack in the canopy and reduce or eliminate the problems caused by water pooling on the canopy.
-If you use a pool noodle, bend it in a U shape with the bottom of the U pointing toward the center of the canopy and secure each end between the frame (on each side of the corner) and the canopy fabric.
+If you place a hula hoop or a bent pool noodle between the frame and the canopy fabric at each corner of your portable canopy, it will take up any slack in the fabric and reduce or eliminate the problems caused by water pooling on the roof.
+If you use a pool noodle, bend it in a U shape with the curved bottom part of the U pointing toward the center of the tent, and secure each end between the frame (on each side of the corner) and the canopy fabric.

 Gravity Weight Tubes